 A videoconference is normally structured as in a face-to-face meeting: an agreed Chair conducts the proceedings.

-St Andrews has one dedicated videoconferencing studio in the St Mary's building.
-There are also a number of teaching rooms equipped for videoconferencing registered on the Janet Videoconferencing Service (JVCS) booking system in the following departments:
+August 2015 update: St Andrews no longer has a dedicated videoconferencing studio in the St Mary's building.
+There are however a number of teaching rooms equipped for videoconferencing registered on the Janet Videoconferencing Service (JVCS) booking system in the following departments:

 - Physics & Astronomy

 - Medical and Biological Sciences Building (main theatre and Seminar Room 1)

 Videoconferencing studios all have the basic audiovisual equipment: video cameras, display monitor, speakers, microphones and equipment controller.
 There may also be ancillary equipment, eg video recorder, document reader (visualiser).

 In those studios where H.239 in-band data sharing is not yet available, there is a PC set up for data communication using Microsoft NetMeeting.
 This provides the additional facilities of

 - File and application sharing

 - A whiteboard (useful for simple drawings)

 - A chatboard (can be useful if communication problems arise)